 Raw Vegan Raspberry Cheese Cake Bars

-I’m presenting to you my completely raw vegan raspberry cheesecake bars with an almond base crust.
+I’m presenting to you my completely raw vegan raspberry cheesecake bars with an almond and walnut base crust.
 These bars can be eaten frozen for a more “ice cream” type of texture.
 Although I prefer it at room temperature to get the full feel of the creamy cheesecake filling.

 The trick to these vegan raspberry cheesecake bars it to use soaked cashews and zucchini?!
 Say, what?!
 Yes, zucchini and no one will never know it’s there.
 When blended they exude a little extra starch which helps to give it that great texture.

-Now if your in a hurry and soaking your cashews just isn’t plausible I have a trick.
+Now if you’re in a hurry and soaking your cashews just isn’t plausible I have a trick.
 You can do a “quicky” soak by placing your cashews in boiling water for 10 mins.
 It won’t technically be raw vegan but still very worth making.

 Once everything is frozen together, simply let it sit at room temperature for a few minutes before cutting into squares.
 This helps with getting a beautiful layered square that’s creamy, smooth and sweet!